darafferty/rapthor/docs/source/parset.rst

         :term:`solveralgorithm` = ``lbfgs``, the stepsize should be set to a small value like 0.001.

+    stepsigma
+        In oder to stop solving iterations when no further improvement is seen, the mean of the step reduction is compared to the standard deviation multiplied by :term:`stepsigma` factor (default = 0.1).
+If mean of the step reduction is lower than this value (noise dominated), solver iterations are stopped since no possible improvement can be gained.

     tolerance
         Tolerance used to check convergence during calibration (default = 1e-3).